WarStalkeR/FFU-BE/README.md

-# Fight For Universe: Bleeding Edge
+## Fight For Universe: Bleeding Edge
 **Fight For Universe: Bleeding Edge** is a mod that extends original **Shortest Trip to Earth** in many different ways.
-Gameplay was changed considerably, new features that game never had, were implemented and some original features that were not used (such as reactor overcharge) were re-implemented back.
+Gameplay was changed considerably, new features that game never had were implemented, and some original features that were not used (such as reactor overcharge) were re-implemented back.
 Mod currently in beta release, which means that I've implemented everything I wanted, but there are still some bug fixing and balancing issues that might arise.

 ## Bleeding Edge Features: